datahub-project/datahub/docs/rfc/derived-aspects/derived-aspects.md

 ## How we teach this

-- Derived metadata is derived from multiple of aspects of possibly different entities with or without any other auxiliary information.
+- Derived metadata is derived from multiple aspects of possibly different(or same) entities with(or without) any other auxiliary information.
-- Derived metadata can be modelled as aspects and are called as Derived Aspects.
+- Derived metadata can be modelled as aspects and are called as `Derived Aspects`.
 These are very similar to any other GMA aspect.
-- `GET` API of derivedAspect always gives the up-to date derived data.
+- `GET` API of `Derived Aspect` always gives the up-to date derived metadata.
-- A CRON job maintains the freshness of the derived aspect persisted and GMA indexes.
+- A CRON job maintains the freshness of the `Derived Aspect` persisted in KV store and GMA indices.

 ## Drawbacks

 As more and more derived aspects are onboarded, additional load on the KV store is inevitable.

-On the other alternate design, we considered not to persist the metadata in KV store.
-But, this would involve emitting MAEs on every GET call of derived aspect.
+On the other hand, alternate design, doesn't persist the metadata in KV store.
+And would involve emitting MAEs on every GET call of derived aspect.
 This can be overwhelming on GMA indexes pipelines.

-There is a tradeoff in choosing the KV store to persist more metadata on derived aspects, compared to overwhelming GMA indexing pipelines.
+There is a tradeoff in choosing the KV store to persist more metadata for derived aspects, compared to overwhelming GMA indexing pipelines.
 Given that we have horizontally scalable KV store solutions, I believe this should be of the least concern.

 ## Alternatives

 In the alternate design, we don't persist derived metadata in the KV store.
 The workflow looks like below.

 - `GET` API computes the current state of derived metadata.
-The computed information is passed onto the caller without persisting.
+The computed information is returned to the caller without persisting in KV store.
 - `GET` API on derived aspect also emits MAE before returning to client.
 - Similar to the proposed design, a nightly CRON process always calls `GET` API for all entities.

 There are few major drawbacks in this approach and hence I am inclined to proposed design.
 1. Lots of MAEs are emitted.
 Hence, can potentially overwhelm GMA indexing pipelines.
-2. MAE is emitted even when there is no change in metadata.
+2. MAEs are emitted even when there is no change in metadata.
 This is a false positive.
 Clients can't rely on such notifications.
 3. Versioning of derived metadata is not present and hence the state of derived metadata a few day back can't be answered.

 ## Rollout / Adoption Strategy